 When cooked fish is left out at room temperature, it creates an ideal environment for bacteria growth.
 Bacteria multiply rapidly between the temperatures of 40°F (4°C) and 140°F (60°C), which is known as the danger zone.
 This means that leaving cooked fish out for an extended period of time can lead to the rapid multiplication of bacteria, which can cause foodborne illnesses if consumed.

-See also How to cook bluegill in an air fryer
+See also How long to cook sausage and peppers in crock pot

 The bacteria that commonly grow on cooked fish include Salmonella, Staphylococcus aureus, and Clostridium perfringens.
 These bacteria can cause symptoms such as nausea, vomiting, diarrhea, and abdominal cramps.
 In severe cases, they can even lead to more serious health issues.